rak-n-rok/Krake/docs/user/configuration.rst

     Endpoint to connect to the keystone service.
 See :ref:`admin/security:Authentication`.
 Default: ``"http://localhost:5000/v3"``.

+``--keycloak-authentication-enabled``
+    Enable the Keycloak authentication as one of the authentication mechanisms.
+See :ref:`admin/security:Authentication`.
+Disabled by default for the generation.

+``--keycloak-authentication-endpoint``
+    Endpoint to connect to the Keycloak service.
+See :ref:`admin/security:Authentication`.
+Default: ``"http://localhost:9080"``.

+``--keycloak-authentication-realm``
+    Keycloak realm to use on the provided endpoint.
+See :ref:`admin/security:Authentication`.
+Default: ``krake``.

 ``--static-authentication-enabled``
     Enable the static authentication as one of the authentication mechanisms.
 See :ref:`admin/security:Authentication`.
 Disabled by default.